joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ### Exact argument

-Overall there is a $\frac34$ probability that the first person does not pick their own tile (since each tiles is uniformly probably in the initial bag).
+Overall there is a $\frac34$ probability that the first person does not pick their own tile (since each name is uniformly probably in the initial bag).

-However, the first person's choice changes the probability of a $1$ in the bag, and we have to find
+However, the first person's choice changes the probability of their name, $``1",$ in the bag, and we have to find

 $$ P(1 | \text{player 1 doesn't pick a 1}). $$